 - bachelor’s degree or equivalent qualification

-- English language proficiency – acceptable tests and exempt categories specified here
+- English language proficiency – acceptable tests and exempt categories cheap help in writing specified here

 Applications are evaluated based on